COVID-19 and Return to Play Updates

 - Cloverdale - is open - but is currently dry floor for the spring season

 On July 22nd we held our first ever Town Hall meeting, which was well attended and lots of great questions were asked.

 From a provincial perspective, we are now a few months into Phase 3 of the Provincial re-opening plan.
 We have also received our full expected BC Gaming grant, which we are very grateful to receive.
 A new grant for minor sports which will be administered through ViaSport has been applied for, and we are waiting for response to that application.
 More info to come on that front.
 We will also be looking into launching a new Sponsorship program this season, as well as creating alternative fundraisers to tournaments, as it appears unlikely that we will be able to have tournaments within the cohort hockey model.

 On Sept 10th we held our second Town Hall meeting, which was well attended and more great questions were asked.

-BC Hockey is operating in Phase Three, and the City of Surrey is now also able to run within Phase Three operations.
+BC Hockey is able to operate in Phase Three, and the City of Surrey is now also able to run within Phase Three operations.

-However - as per the above - the Fraser Health and Vancouver Coastal Health regions have moved Ice Hockey back to Phase Two for at least the next two weeks, only in those regions, in an effort to reduce the cases of Covid-19 within those two communities.
+However - as per the above - the Provincial Health Officer has extended the move of all Minor Team Sports - including Ice Hockey back to Phase Two until February 5th, in an effort to reduce the cases of Covid-19.